tigergraph/ecosys/guru_scripts/docker/README.md

   - Click Dock Desktop icon, click Preferences...>>Advanced menu, drag CPU and Memory slide to the desired configuration, quit and restart docker desktop

-Prepare shared data drive on your host OS with docker container
+Prepare Shared Folder On Host OS With Docker Container
 =================================================================
 1. Open a shell on your host machine